August full blue moon: The supermoon and its effects on all the zodiac signs

 Full blue moon: Time, date and how to watch it

-The second full supermoon of the month will appear on 31 August at 7.05 a.m.
-IST (1:35 GMT).
+The second full supermoon of the month will appear on 31 August at 1:35 GMT (9.35am SGT).
 Appearing 14 per cent larger and 30 per cent brighter than usual, it is touted to be the brightest moon one will see this year.
 The next seasonal blue moon will occur in August 2024.

 One can easily spot this lunar spectacle at a spot away from the blinding city lights.
 No special devices, like binoculars or telescopes, are required to watch this supermoon in the night sky.